Key Topics for C++ Projects

 Process: The score is tracked using a variable that is incremented each time the snake consumes food.

-Concept: The game ends when the snake collides with the wall or itself.
-A message is displayed to inform the player, and the game loop terminates.
+Concept: The game ends when the snake collides with either a wall or itself.
+There is a message to show that the player has died, and the game loop ends.

-Process: The game checks for game-ending conditions inside the loop and ends the game when the condition is met.
+Process: The game checks for death conditions in the loop and will end the game upon finding that condition.

 Algorithm